Fajr-5: Two-stage rocket

 Iran produces a two-stage Fajr-5 rocket with extended range.
 The two-stage Fajr-5 rocket has a length of 9.4 m and a maximum range of 180 km at sea level.
 This variant has a diameter of 333 mm, like other Fajr-5 rockets, but has fixed fins, which have a diameter of 561 mm.
 The two-stage Fajr-5 can reach a maximum altitude of 85 km and carries the same 175 kg warhead with a 500m fragmentation radius.
 This variant is launched from TELs similar to those used for Zelzal rockets, which only have the capacity for a single rocket.

 The shelf life of a two stage Fajr-5 rocket is 15 years.

 Fajr-5C

 It has a firing accuracy of 250 m when using INS and 50 m using GNSS, with range from 40-130 km.

 The guided Fajr-5 rocket was briefly mentioned, and believed to be under development, in 2014.
 The missile has been delivered to the IRGC Ground Force units as of May 2023.

 GR110/GF5LR1

 In August 2023, Iran revealed a new version of the Fajr-5 at the Ministry of Defense Industry Authority Exhibition 1402.

-It has a maximum range of 110km and a weight of 902kg with a warhead weighing 115kg while achieving an accuracy of 25m CEP.
+It has a maximum range of 110 km and a weight of 902 kg with a warhead weighing 115 kg while achieving an accuracy of 25m CEP.